Semester Abroad Faculty Member in Residence

 *Some language proficiency should be demonstrated at this time, or a plan for language acquisition discussed with the committee.

 Interested faculty should complete the FMIR application form and attach a current résumé or curriculum vitae.
-The FMIR Selection Committee, consisting of program directors, oIP staff, and representatives from University Finance, will review completed applications received by the deadline.
+The FMIR Selection Committee, consisting of program directors, oIP staff, and representatives from University Finance, will review all completed applications (those containing all required signatures) received by the deadline.

 Typically the Committee conducts brief personal interviews with the applicants.
 A personal interview with the Committee allows the applicant to expand on his/her interest in serving as an FMIR and in turn allows the members of the Committee the opportunity to ask questions of the applicant.